zhufuyi/sponge_examples/_14_eshop/README.md

 > Note: The results of stress testing depend on factors such as machine configuration, network environment, and database setup.
 Adjust accordingly based on actual conditions.

 <br>

-### Conclusion

-By using the **Sponge** framework and the **DTM** distributed transaction manager, this example demonstrates how to quickly build a high-performance e-commerce system.
-The system architecture is divided into multiple services, including user, product, order, stock, and payment.
-Each service can implement CRUD operations through automatically generated code and business logic, ensuring data consistency in high-concurrency flash sale scenarios.
-By integrating Redis and Kafka, the system also supports efficient caching and message queuing, improving overall performance and scalability.